Do Go On - 396 - Rosemary Brown: A Musical Seance

 Maybe she found the fuck room in hell.

-It's all a fuck room, right?
+In hell, it's all a fuck room, man.

 Oh, sounds like hell.